Kyeongbin-Tom/calisol23-ionic-conductivity/README.md

 We utilize the **CALiSol‑23 dataset** and apply multiple regression models with SHAP analysis interpretation and optimal composition recommendation.

 ## 🎯 Objective
-As a first-year chemical engineering student, my goal was to combine machine learning and experimentation to predict and optimize the results.
+As a first-year chemical engineering student, I aimed to explore how machine learning can be applied to real experimental data.
-I focused on understanding how **electrolyte composition** and **temperature** affect ionic conductivity, and how to **recommend optimal formulations** using interpretable machine learning.
+This project helped me understand the relationship between composition and conductivity, while gaining hands-on experience in end-to-end modeling.

 ## 📁 Project Structure